Nexfinity/CakeyBot-Wiki/en/music/basic-usage.md

 > A Max Song Length of `-1` means unlimited song length.
 {.is-info}

-> The `/volume` command accepts a range of **1-200%**, separate from the Default Volume setting above (which controls the dashboard's 0-100 initial playback volume).
+> The `/volume` command's `volume` parameter accepts a range of **1-200%** and only changes the volume of the current playback session.
+To update the persistent Default Volume setting above instead, use the command's separate `default-volume` parameter (**0-100**, matching the dashboard's range) — this can be set with or without also changing the live `volume`, and doesn't require a song to be currently playing.
 {.is-info}

 > The `/play` command's queue is capped at **50 songs** for non-Premium servers.